Textures of Neutrino Mass Matrix from $S_4$-flavor Symmetry: Numerical results

 Actually, by ``full'' numerics scanning, we found that some points, concentrated around $\t_y \approx 50^o$, present an ordering of type {\bf NH}.
 In order to interpret this fact analytically using the $R_\n$-zeros strategy, we note that $\mbox{Num}(m_{23}^2-m_{13}^2)$ (Eq. \ref{III__exact_dm2}) has the following structure: \bea \mbox{Num}(m_{23}^2-m_{13}^2) &=& {\cal A}(\t_x,\t_y,\t_z) c_\d + {\cal B}(\t_x,\t_y,\t_z) \eea giving when imposed to be zero the analytical expression of ($c_\d=\frac{-{\cal B}}{{\cal A}}$) used in subsequent evaluation of ``exact" $m_{13}$.
 However, this process excludes the points corresponding to ${\cal A}={\cal B}=0$.
 Actually, we found that for each admissible $\t_z$, there is a quasi single value of $\t_y \approx 50^o$ (e.g. we get $\t_y=49.47^o (49.96^o)$ for $\t_z=8.13^o (8.96^o)$) where both ${\cal A}$ ad ${\cal B}$ are almost zero through the admissible range of $\t_x$.
 We thus interpret the ``bump" of {\bf NH} ordering around $\t_y=50^o$.

-Actually, fixing the narrowly changing $\t_z$ at its best fit ($8.5^o$), and setting $\t_y$ to $50^o$, we can in Figure (Fig. \ref{m13d}) draw the ``full'' graphs of ($m_{13}$) versus $(\d)$ taking for $\t_x$ its extremal admissible values of $31.4^o$ (red) and $37.4^o$ (green).
-We see that indeed two types of hierarchies are allowable, but for the {\bf NH} there is a forbidden gap for $[284^o, 328^o]$ for $\d$.
+Actually, fixing the narrowly changing $\t_z$ at its best fit ($8.5^o$), and setting $\t_y$ to $50^o$, we draw in (Fig. \ref{m13d}) the ``full'' graphs of ($m_{13}$) versus $(\d)$ taking for $\t_x$ its extremal admissible values of $31.4^o$ (red) and $37.4^o$ (green).
+We see that indeed two types of hierarchies ({\bf NH},{\bf IH}) are allowable, according to whether $m_{13}$ is smaller or larger than $1$, but whereas the {\bf IH} ordering requires ($\d > 258^o$), outside which both colored curves are lower than $1$, the {\bf NH} ordering has a forbidden gap for $[284^o, 328^o]$ for $\d$ where both colored curves are higher than $1$.

 \begin{enumerate}

 \item {\bf Texture III: Inverted Hierarchy}

 As said above, this ordering occurs for $\t_y$ distributed through its admissible interval.
 The correlation plots are shown in Fig. (\ref{IIIinv}).